Invited session 21:

 Mobility labs are an increasingly utilized tool for bridging the gap between research and realized impacts.
 But what do we mean by “mobility labs”?
 The title covers a variety of real world test areas and living labs with differing objectives, methodologies and activities.
 Whereas some focus on technical development and commercial innovation, others respond primarily to improving the citizens’ quality of life.
 The methods vary from user engagement and provision of data to multi-actor cooperation and supporting real-world experimentation.

 The session will discuss the role and relevance of mobility labs – the key functions and potential for accelerating business cases, supporting planning and policy making, ensuring societal acceptance and scaling of solutions as well as realizing impacts from research.
-The aim is to improve practitioners’ and scientists’ understanding of mobility labs as an approach, and their potential as well as challenges and how to further refine the approaches.
+The aim is to improve practitioners’ and scientists’ understanding of mobility labs as an approach, and their potential as well as identified challenges and lessons learned.

 City of Helsinki and AustriaTech